Configuring Oracle databases

 Set the BMC Remedy AR System data file size to at least 2 GB.

 For each additional product, add at least 2 GB to the data file size.

-Ensure that the database parameters listed in the following table and those described in Tuning the Oracle database server are specified.
+Confirm that the database parameters listed in the following table and in are set.